gwu-libraries/scholarspace-hyrax/README.md

 ## Development tips

+- The base image for the `app-server` image is derived from Ubuntu 20.
+When mapping the container to the external volume `opt/scholarspace`, which includes the project gems, I encountered a problem with the [ffi](https://github.com/ffi/ffi) gem, which depends on system C components, because my host machine was running Ubuntu 18.
+I resolved the issue by upgrading the host machine to Ubuntu 20 and reinstalling the project gems with `bundle install`.
 - To avoid typing a long string whenever you want to access the Hyrax app container, you can assign an alias, in the `~/.bash_alias` file, using the `docker ps` command to identify the app container, like so:
 `alias hyrax-container='docker exec -it --user scholarspace $(docker ps --filter "name=app" -q) bash -l'`
 - Likewise, an alias to restart Passenger in the app container (in production):